 - A collaborative showcase by artist Aaron Gan (2015 UOB Painting of the Year Gold Award winner) and fashion designer, Ying (Ying The Label).
 Ying has designed fashionwear inspired by Aaron’s Singapore paintings to tie in with the 2018 National Day celebrations (8 Aug – 9 Sep)

 - Phantom Spaces: Loss and Memory (24 Aug) – a late night performance tour in The Arts Space as part of Night Festival through stories and historical texts, giving insight to the psychology of fear and memory in Eastern and Western literature.

 - Another collaborative showcase with NAFA, Fashion and Finery: A NAFA Fashion Photography Exhibition (25 Sep – 26 Oct)

 As the National Library continues to seek new ways to engage old and new users, the arts librarians will continue to explore and fine-tune this initiative to keep it sustainable.
-Each season is set to run every 6 months and a sneak peek into Season 2 will be provided very soon.
+Each season is set to run for 8-10 months and a sneak peek into Season 2 will be provided very soon.

 (The Arts Space – (Season 1) Jalan-Jalan, is now on at Level 8 of the National Library)